-You can also arm the system with no entry delay at all by using the INSTANT arming mode.
+You can also arm the system with no entry delay at all by using the INSTANT or MAXIMUM arming mode.
 This mode provides greater security while on the premises or while away for extended periods of time.

 See your installer for your delay times.

-Partition 1

-Exit Delay: seconds Entry Delay 1: seconds

-Entry Delay 2: seconds

-NOTE: Entry/ Exit times set for partition on 1 also apply to the common zone.

-Partition 2

 Exit Delay: seconds Entry Delay 1: seconds

 Entry Delay 2: seconds